Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Preliminaries and problem formulation

 where $\stilde{\bfA} = \bfV^T\bfA\bfV$ is the reduced linear operator and $\tilde{\bfx}(\bfxi) \in \mathbb{R}^{\nr}$ is the reduced state.

-Even though the reduced state $\tilde{\bfx}(\bfxi)$ evolves in the $r$-dimensional subspace, evolution of the reduced nonlinear term $\bfV^T\bff(\bfV\tilde{\bfx}(\bfxi); \bfxi)$ in \cref{eq:MOR:ROMMu} still requires, first, lifting $\tilde{\bfx}(\bfxi)$ to the full dimension $\nh$, evaluating the original nonlinear term in this original dimension, and then projecting it down to the reduced dimension; thus, evaluating the reduced model \cref{eq:MOR:ROMMu} still requires operations that scale with the dimension of the full model.
-This is called the lifting bottleneck in nonlinear model reduction.
+Even though the reduced state $\tilde{\bfx}(\bfxi)$ is in the $r$-dimensional subspace, evaluation of the reduced nonlinear term $\bfV^T\bff(\bfV\tilde{\bfx}(\bfxi); \bfxi)$ in \cref{eq:MOR:ROMMu} still requires, first, lifting $\tilde{\bfx}(\bfxi)$ to the full dimension $\nh$, evaluating the original nonlinear term in this original dimension, and then projecting it down to the reduced dimension; thus, evaluating the reduced model \cref{eq:MOR:ROMMu} still requires operations that scale with the dimension of the full model.
+This is called the lifting bottleneck in model reduction.

 An effective remedy to the lifting bottleneck is the empirical interpolation method \cite{barrault04-EIM,DEIM}.
-The goal is to find an accurate approximation $\stilde{\bff}$ to $\bff$ that is computationally cheap to evaluate with costs independent of the dimension $\nh$.
+The goal is to find an accurate approximation $\stilde{\bff}: \mathbb{R}^{\nd} \times \Dcal \to \mathbb{R}^{\nd}$ to $\bff$ that is computationally cheap to evaluate with cost independent of the dimension $\nh$.
 The empirical interpolation approximant $\stilde{\bff}$ has the form